vzakharov/finn/dont_build_your_own/dictatorship/02_fine_print_before_the_coup/03_sargon_v2.md

 If Narmer was the prototype — a one-mace show who unified a nation with grit, spectacle, and creative head placement — Sargon of Akkad was the rollout.
 The expansion pack.
 The man who looked at a bloody throne and thought, “Let’s scale this.”

 Born a nobody (or so he claimed), Sargon’s backstory is pure legend bait: an orphan floated down the Euphrates in a pitch-sealed basket, plucked from obscurity by a humble gardener, and raised to become cupbearer to the King of Kish.
 But make no mistake — this was not a story about humility.
 It was an origin myth with IPO energy.
 Because not long after handing his boss a drink, Sargon apparently turned around and *took his job*.
-And then took everyone else's.
+And then took everyone else’s.

 ### From Kish to Everywhere